-DIY traveler’s Guide to having a blast on a cruise
+Cruise Haters Guide to having a blast on an Alaska Cruise

-Are you a DIY traveler considering a cruise?
+Are you a DIY traveler considering an Alaska cruise?
 Or being forced encouraged to go on a cruise by someone else?
 Don’t knock it till you try it!
-It is totally possible for a diy traveler to have a blast on a cruise ship.
-You can make it yours and get some of that diy feel even on a big ship.
+It is totally possible for a DIY traveler to have a blast on a cruise ship.
+You can make it yours and get some of that DIY feel even on a big ship.

 Whether you’re going with friends or family that want to cruise, or you’re considering a complicated destination that’s easier to visit on a cruise, you can totally do this.
 You might even love it.
-I worked in the cruise industry for seven years and have been on quite a few cruises and helped cruise ship travelers have a great time.
-I’m excited to share my favorite diy tips with you!
+I have worked in the cruise industry for many years, plan and book cruises for others and have been on many cruises myself.
+I’m a DIY traveler who generally likes to do my own thing, so if I love cruises there’s a good chance you will too.
+Let me share my secrets!

-My 7 tips for having a blast on a cruise if you’re a diy traveler are:
+My 8 tips for having a blast on a cruise if you’re a DIY traveler are:

 - Embrace the benefits